arjun-menon/Distributed-Graph-Algorithms/Minimum-Spanning-Tree/ReadMe.md

 #### Distributed Solvers

-Here the nodes of the graph are nodes in a distributed system; i.e. a set of computers/processes where each computer represents a node of the graph and the edge between two nodes of the graph respresent a _valid communication interlink_ between two processes.
+Here the nodes of the graph are nodes in a distributed system; i.e. a set of computers/processes where each computer represents a node of the graph and the edge between two nodes of the graph respresent a _communication interlink_ between two processes.
+Nodes (processes) without edges between are _not_ allowed to communicate with each other.

-##### Best algorithm

 The best known algorithm that solves this problem is the GHS algorithm of R. G. Gallager, P. A. Humblet and P. M. Spira.
-[According to Wikipedia](https://en.wikipedia.org/wiki/Distributed_minimum_spanning_tree), there also is a parallelization of Prim's sequential algorithm by Nobri et al. Teh GHS algorithm could be thought of as the **state of art** for distributed MST.
+[According to Wikipedia](https://en.wikipedia.org/wiki/Distributed_minimum_spanning_tree), there also is a parallelization of Prim's sequential algorithm by Nobri et al. The GHS algorithm could be considered the ***state of art*** for the distributed MST problem.
 I have implemented the GHS algorithm using DistAlgo, a seuperset of Python enhanced for distributed programming by Annie Liu, Bo Lin et al. from Stony Brook University.

+A pre-condition for the GHS aglorithm is that the MST be unique, i.e. that all edges have _unique_ weights.

 ##### Papers on GHS